Daric Barton: Career

+St. Louis Cardinals

+Minor leagues

-Barton was drafted by the St. Louis Cardinals in the 2003 Major League Baseball Draft in the 1st round as the 28th overall player selected.
+Barton was drafted by the St. Louis Cardinals in the 2003 Major League Baseball draft in the 1st round as the 28th player selected.
 He was selected right out of Marina High School in Huntington Beach, California.
 Barton had signed on to attend Cal State Fullerton and play baseball there, but accepted a $1 million signing bonus from the Cardinals instead.

-Barton began his professional career with the Johnson City Cardinals (Cardinals' Rookie League affiliate) in 2003, mainly playing as a catcher.
+Barton began his professional career with the rookie-level Johnson City Cardinals in 2003, mainly playing as a catcher.
 In 54 games, he batted .291 with 4 home runs.